 In the race to sell us “healthy” smart home features, air sensors seem to be one of the fastest growing products.
 Measuring the basic environmental air and sniffing out nasty chemicals, they claim to be able to make our lives better.
 But can they really?
-We try one of the latest dedicated models the Awair (aware – get it?), a $199 (at the time of this writing) unit dedicated to tracking the air we breathe and claims to help with sleep, allergies and productivity.
+We try one of the latest dedicated models the Awair (aware – get it?), a unit dedicated to tracking the air we breathe and claims to help with sleep, allergies and productivity.

 Overall air analysis, trends and helpful Information about what to do to improve your air is provided via a companion app, which it connects to via WiFi or Bluetooth LE.
 The unit itself tests the air via several tiny sensors within the body using natural air flow.
 Some of the features are obvious, and using smart home technology can sort themselves out.
 If the temperature is too high, it can tell your Nest thermostat to turn the heat down, It can also work with fans, humidifiers and other ways to adjust the atmosphere.

 The specifics of the sensors are as follows, – the temperature sensor can read from -40 to +125°C (-40 to +257°F) to within 0.3°C accuracy.
 It measures humidity from 0 to 95% within 3% accuracy.
 Carbon Dioxide is measured from 0 to 4,000 parts per million at 75ppm accuracy while it can measure dust volumes from 0 to 500 μg/m3 and detect a range of VOCs.